idaholab/moose/modules/doc/content/python/MooseDocs/extensions/gitutils.md

 ## Commit

-The "commit" sub-command inserts the current commit SHA-1 for the repository that the documentation build occurs as demonstrated in [gitutils-commit-example].
+The "commit" sub-command inserts the current commit SHA-1 for the repository of the working directory of the documentation build. [gitutils-commit-example] is an example that demonstrates the use of this command.
 The available settings for the this command are provided in [gitutils-commit-settings].

 !devel settings module=MooseDocs.extensions.gitutils
                 object=CommitCommand